mikeos-tech/dictionary-sync/README.md

 ---

-##Setting it up
+## Setting it up

 Because of file permissions you will need to use *sudo* or be logged on as *root* to carry out most of these steps.

 I will give example command lines, using the *nano* editor which is considered simple to use.
+Though if you are setting this up to work with *vim* you would use that as your editor.

 ---